gc625/guesser/README.md

 # DeepGuessr

 An AI for the web based game geoguessr.
-The model uses a ConVneXt-B backbone pretrained on ImageNet22k, which was then finetuned on the dataset.
+The model uses a ConVneXt-B backbone pretrained on ImageNet22k, which was then finetuned on a self collected dataset.

 The conda environment required to train the model yourself can be created with the following cmd: